Azure Key Vault Developer's Guide

 Creating and Managing Key Vaults

-Before working with Azure Key Vault in your code, you can create and manage vaults through REST, Resource Manager Templates, PowerShell or CLI, as described in the following articles:
+Before working with keys, secrets or certificates in your key vault, you'll create and manage your key vault through CLI, PowerShell, Resource Manager Templates or REST, as described in the following articles:

-- Create and Manage Key Vaults with REST
+- Create and manage Key Vaults with CLI

 - Create a key vault and add a secret via an Azure Resource Manager template